jericson/jericson.github.io/_posts/2020-02-04-misunderstanding_meta.md

 salespeople and surely there was a lever to pull to get more job applicants too.

-What needed happen was to [flip the funnel](https://tinyletter.com/ben/letters/why-i-hate-funnels).
+What needed to happen was to [flip the funnel](https://tinyletter.com/ben/letters/why-i-hate-funnels).
 Instead of treating the community as potential sources of income, remember what it was like to delight the community.
 And now I finally get to